 Queensland Nephrology Advanced Training Pathway

-2018 will be the third year in Queensland that the Advanced Training in Nephology will be offered through a centralised recruitment process.
-This is a statewide process and is supported by the Renal Heads of Department with advanced training accredited positions.
+The Queensland Advanced Training in Nephrology Program is a statewide process and is supported by the Renal Heads of Department with advanced training accredited positions.

 To be eligible to apply for an advanced training position, applicants must:

-- registered with the Australian Health Practitioner Regulation Agency (AHPRA)
+- Are registered (or eligible to be registered) with the Australian Health Practitioner Regulation Agency

 How to apply

 Applicants seeking an advanced training position should review the following information:

 - the Nephrology applicant guide (PDF 666 kB)

 - the Nephrology preference guide (PDF 254 kB)

 - complete and submit an application through the Queensland Health RMO Campaign including completing the Queensland Nephrology Advanced Training Pathway section on the application.